Period Property Painters in Cirencester

 Grade II listed buildings in the Cotswolds require breathable, lime-compatible products throughout — no cementitious fillers on lime plaster, no impermeable paints on lime-based surfaces, and careful attention to external colour choices.

-We advise on product selection at the quotation stage and can provide a full product sheet for review by conservation officers at Cotswold District Council.
+Advice on product selection is given at the quotation stage, with a full product sheet available for review by conservation officers at Cotswold District Council.

 How We Approach Period Property Work